selvamohandoss/garagehackers/readme.md

 Current functionality includes:

-pitch manipulation
-==

-Use the left and right arrow keys to change the airplanes pitch.
+- pitch manipulation - use the left and right arrow keys to change the airplanes pitch.

 todo
 ==